chrisli30/revealjs-slides/syllabus/8-XCM/2-Recurring_Payment_Moonriver/Recurring_Payment_Moonriver_slides.md

 # Define the product

-Objective: establish a seamless monthly recurring payment of MOVR on the Moonriver parachain.
+Objective: schedule a recurring payment on Turing Network by using Moonriver’s remote execution.

 Notes: